 Mountain Loop Highway looked to have been free of snow for quite some time this season.
 The stretch from Barlow Pass to road 49 and to the trailhead were full of potholes in many places.
 No other cars when we arrived at the trailhead, which was somewhat expected since the mountain doesn’t get a whole of visit each year.
 Since the area hadn’t had much snowfall in the past week, we decided to leave snowshoes at the car.

-Judging by the old tracks from the lake, it was pretty clear which route we needed to take to reach the summit.
 West face below summit’s south ridge was somewhat steep with ice in some places.
 Overall snow conditions were good, so we were able to make solid steps across the slopes with direct view of Round Lake at the bottom.